divadbaroon/Junov.1/README.md

-# PiBot
+# Overview
 A user-friendly virtual assistant designed for effortless setup, training, and usage.
-It excels in executing a diverse range of commands and utilizes OpenAI's GPT-3 for dynamic, natural language interactions.
+It excels in executing a diverse range of commands and utilizes OpenAI's GPT-3.5-Turbo for dynamic and natural language interactions.

 ### Azure Powered